Knee Pain Specialist in Mesquite, TX

 Sometimes pain requires a more direct approach, such as corticosteroid injections or surgery.
 However, there are other options available too, such as radiofrequency nerve ablation and genicular nerve block treatment.
 Genicular nerve block treatment is nonsurgical and can be effective for arthritis in the knee, and it has other applications too.
 We provide these treatments and many other effective alternatives to surgery here at our clinic.

 If you’d like to learn more about our services and our knee pain specialist in Mesquite TX, then we’d like to hear from you at OmniSpine Pain Management!
-Give us a call today at (214) 225-2767.
-You can book a consultation with us at that number or online.
+Give us a call today.
+You can book a consultation with us online.
 And when you’re ready to come in for your consultation, you’ll find our clinic at 1102 N. Galloway Ave.
 Mesquite, TX 75149.
 We Serve Patients From Mesquite TX, Balch Springs TX, Sunnyvale TX, Seagoville TX, and Garland TX.

-We hope to see and assist you soon here at OmniSpine Pain Management in Dallas!
+We hope to see and assist you soon here at OmniSpine Pain Management in Mesquite!